Extinction time of the logistic process: Linear birth-and-death process

 $Z$ can be thought of as the number of cells in a process in which each cell independently dies at rate $1$ and splits into two cells at rate $r$.
-For this process we are interested in how the extinction time $\tau=\inf\{t:Z_t=0\}$ scales with $r$ and $Z_0$, in cases where $P(\tau<\infty)\to 1$.
+For this process we are interested in how the extinction time $\tau=\inf\{t:Z(t)=0\}$ scales with $r$ and $Z_0$, in cases where extinction is asymptotically certain, i.e., $\P(\tau<\infty)\to 1$.
+The results are by now routine, but as I could not find a reference that states them all together, and since they are easy to prove, I have included the proof.